meichthys/church/README.md

 After the above installation you should be able to access the web interface using the URL you defined in the `bench create` command above.
 You should see the `Church` app installed when you view `Help > About`.

+Before you start using the app, it is a good idea to setup a new `User` in the system with the `Church Admin` Role Profile and `Church Admin` Module Profile.
+This user will be able to manage all aspects of the church (the `Administrator` user should be reserved for system wide maintenance or troubleshooting).
+Additionally, if you want to delegate some responsibilities to other people, you can create additional `User`s with the `Church User` Role Profile and `Church User` Module Profiles.
+Thise types of users will be able to read and update most information, but not critical information.
+To see a list of permissions you can open the `Role Permissions Manager` and select the `Church Admin` or `Church User` roles to see what permissions these users roles have.

 ## 🗺️ Feature Roadmap

 Hopefully this roadmap will help avoid too much scope creep and provide a sense of where this project is headed.
 The items below are listed in order of current priority.